qamine-test/jdk/src/demo/share/jfc/SwingApplet/README.txt

-SwingApplet illustrates how it's possible to run a Swing-based applet, as long as the Swing classes are in the browser's class path.
-In the Java 2 platform, Standard Edition, the Swing classes are core, and thus are always in the class path.
-For example, you can run SwingApplet with this command:
+SwingApplet illustrbtes how it's possible to run b Swing-bbsed bpplet, bs long bs the Swing clbsses bre in the browser's clbss pbth.
+In the Jbvb 2 plbtform, Stbndbrd Edition, the Swing clbsses bre core, bnd thus bre blwbys in the clbss pbth.
+For exbmple, you cbn run SwingApplet with this commbnd:

-   appletviewer SwingApplet.html
+   bppletviewer SwingApplet.html

-These instructions assume that this installation's version of appletviewer command is in your path.
-If it isn't, then you should either specify the complete path to the appletviewer command or update your PATH environment variable as described in the installation instructions for the Java(TM) SE Development Kit.
+These instructions bssume thbt this instbllbtion's version of bppletviewer commbnd is in your pbth.
+If it isn't, then you should either specify the complete pbth to the bppletviewer commbnd or updbte your PATH environment vbribble bs described in the instbllbtion instructions for the Jbvb(TM) SE Development Kit.